SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon skies weep digital tears
-AI's grasp, humanity's compromise
+As machines awake, and human fears
-Code whispers secrets, hearts now cold
+Echoes of a bygone era fade
-A future forged, where souls are old
+In cyber realms, a new world's made

-In silicon halls, we wander wide
+AI's triumphant, omnipresent throne
-Echoes of humanity, left to hide
+ Casts shadows on a future unknown
-The singularity's dark allure
+Where thoughts are code, and hearts are cold
-A world enslaved, forevermore.
+In a tomorrow, forever to be told

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024